KaiFig/Unit_3/Project/read_me.md

         self.add_widget(self.data_table)
         self.update()
 ```
-**Fig x** This is an example of a function in my main python file which sends commands to the kivy file to change the interface.
+**Fig 17** This is an example of a function in my main python file which sends commands to the kivy file to change the interface.
 KivyMD enables the developer to create the interface that the user interacts.
 This interface enables the user to write certain inputs and also maneuver around the app to access other functions of the app.
 The use of python expands the potential to change and adapt the GUI.
 For example, the above python code enables the user to have a new table that is updated every time they go to that page.
 If we were only limited to hte kivy file, we would not be able to adapt the interface that the user interacts with.

 ## MDTextField